kkmkoudijs/robustOffsets/README.md

 1. If getRobustOffsets() is used without the sample meta-information the output is a data.frame called sampleOffsets, containing the Sample_ID, the log of the sampleOffset (log_sampleOffset) and the sampleOffset.
-2. If getRobustOffsets() is used with the sample meta-information the output is a list with 2 data.frames: sampleOffsets and studyOutput (containing the study offsets including additional statistics).
+2. If getRobustOffsets() is used with the sample meta-information the output is a list with 2 data.frames: sampleOffsets and studyOutput. studyOutput contains the study offsets including additional statistics, such as the log_studyOffset and standard error and the standard deviation of the sampleOffsets within the study.

 The following code thus allows for directly comparing the sampleOffsets produced using both methods:
 ```r